 Any commands written to the device during the Embedded Program Algorithm are ignored.
-Note that the SecSi Sector, autoselect, and CFI functions are unavailable when a program operation is in progress.
+Note that the Secured Silicon Sector, autoselect, and CFI functions are unavailable when a program operation is in progress.
 Note that a hardware reset immediately terminates the program operation.
 The program command sequence should be reinitiated once the device has returned to the read mode, to ensure data integrity.

 Programming is allowed in any sequence of address locations and across sector boundaries.
-Programming to the same word address multiple times without intervening erases (incremental bit programming) requires a modified programming method.
-For such application requirements, please contact your local Spansion representative.
-Word programming is supported for backward compatibility with existing Flash driver software and for occassional writing of individual words.
+Programming to the same word address multiple times without intervening erases (incremental bit programming) is permitted.
+Word programming is supported for backward compatibility with existing Flash driver software and for occasional writing of individual words.
 Use of Write Buffer Programming is strongly recommended for general programming use when more than a few words are to be programmed.
 The effective word programming time using Write Buffer Programming is much shorter than the single word programming time.
-Any word cannot be programmed from "0" back to a "1."
+Any bit cannot be programmed from O back to a 1.
 Attempting to do so may cause the device to set DQ5 = 1, or cause the DQ7 and DQ6 status bits to indicate the operation was successful.
-However, a succeeding read will show that the data is still "0."
-Only erase operations can convert a "0" to a "1."
+However, a succeeding read shows that the data is still O. Only erase operations can convert a O to a O1.